datasci44/getting-and-cleaning-data/README.md

 # getting-and-cleaning-data
 JHU Data Science Specialization.
 Course 3, Week 4.
 Programming Assignment.

-The script in run_analysis.R takes raw accelerometer data from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and does the following:
+The script in [run_analysis.R](run_analysis.R) takes raw Samsung Galaxy S II accelerometer data from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and does the following:

 1. Merges the training and the test sets to create one data set.